team-toast/Foundry/README.md

 # Foundry

-The DAO for freedom from opsessive reigimes
+The DAO for freedom from opsessive reigimes, and other things